 The Mercedes extended warranty offers excellent coverage, but it stops at 7 years/100,000 miles (from the vehicle’s original in-service date).
-That’s usually enough for many people, but aftermarket warranty providers offer more options to gain added peace of mind if you buy a higher-mileage car, and usually for lower cost.
+That’s usually enough for many people, but aftermarket warranty providers offer more options to gain added peace of mind if you buy a higher-mileage car, and usually for a lower cost.

 A third-party extended auto warranty provider, such as Endurance, can offer more flexible plans and up to 8 years of coverage or 200,000+ miles.
 Third-party warranties are available to cover original owners as well as CPO models after the Mercedes warranty has expired.

 If you buy a used Mercedes outside of the company’s CPO program, you can still purchase a warranty plan from a third party.
 Endurance offers plans that extend coverage for 200,000+ miles.